Creating Rules (V2)

 2 This action type is only available in vaults where Role by Study is enabled.
 Contact Veeva Support to enable Role by Study in your vault.

 3 This action type is only available in studies using the automated deployment model.

 4 The availability of this action type depends on the Rules Version field on the Study Configuration record.
 If the Rules Version is "2", the Disable action is not available.

 5 This action type is only available in studies with Randomization configured.

 Rule Processing Order

-After a data entry user completes a Form, Vault EDC processes rules in the following Action Type order:
+After a site user completes a Form, Vault EDC processes rules in the following Action Type order:

 - Set Item Value